-Partner Delivering Institution: Highlands College

-Start Date: 2015-16
+Partner Delivering Institution: Highlands College Start Date: 2015-16

-First Award Date: July 2016 Full-time and Part-time

-Date(s) of Revision(s) to this Document: 9th September 2015
+First Award Date: July 2016 Full-time and Part-time Date(s) of Revision(s) to this Document: 24th September 2018

-This programme specification template aligns with recommendations within the UK Quality Code for Higher Education2.
-The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and Plymouth University at approval.
-Therefore any requests for changes to content (post the conditions set at approval) must follow Plymouth University's procedures for making changes to partnership programmes3.
+This programme specification template aligns with recommendations within the UK Quality Code for Higher Education.
+The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and University of Plymouth at approval.
+Therefore any requests for changes to content (post the conditions set at approval) must follow University of Plymouth's procedures for making changes to partnership programmes.